aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 ./delete-solver-infrastructure --profile PROFILE_NAME --project PROJECT_NAME
 ```

-This will delete the infrastructure and associated resources.
-It will not delete your AWS account or security credentials.
+This will delete the infrastructure and associated resources.  **Note that this deletion includes any files that have been uploaded to your S3 bucket and also any ECR docker images that you have created.** It will not delete your AWS account or security credentials.

 ## Docker Images